 Everyone is equal before the law.
 Everyone is guaranteed respect and legal protection of his personal and family life, dignity, reputation, and honor.
 Any encouragement to war or the use of violence related to national, racial, religious, or any other form of intolerance is prohibited and punishable.

-This is what the Constitution says but, in practice, LGBTQIA+ persons are often discriminated against, humiliated, and threatened.
+This is what the Constitution says, but in practice, LGBTQIA+ members are often discriminated against, humiliated, and threatened.
 The Constitution is a general legal act with the highest legal force in Croatia.

 Ustav Republike Hrvatske (Constitution of the Republic of Croatia) is available here.